 It is possible to replace the core memory management functions used by the ASN1C run-time memory manager.
 This has the advantage of preserving the existing management scheme but with the use of different core functions.
 Using different core functions may be necessary on some systems that do not have the standard C run-time functions malloc, free, and realloc, or when extra functionality is desired.

-To replace the core functions, the following run-time library function would be used:
+To replace the core functions, use the rtxMemSetAllocFuncs runtime library call: